strefethen/vapi-express/README.md

-# vapi-express
+# vSphere REST API Sample Web Application
+*Originally presented at VMworld 2017 in session SER1912BU VMware Open-Source SDKs: From Getting Started to Web App in One Hour*

-Basic nodejs Express app to access the VMware vAPI REST endpoint using JavaScript.
+Basic [nodejs](https://nodejs.org/) [Express](https://expressjs.com/) web application illustrating connecting to the vSphere REST API endpoint using JavaScript.

-**NOTE:** This app is for **demonstration purposes only** and should NOT be used against your production vSphere environment until/unless you have thoroughly reviewed the code and understand what its doing.
+**NOTE:** This app is for **demonstration purposes only** and should NOT be used against your production vSphere environment until/unless you have thoroughly reviewed/modified the code specifically for your environment.

 ## Screenshot

 ![Sample /host API call](/sample.png?raw=true "Optional Title")

 ## How it works
-When you "login" the credentials are passed to the vAPI endpoint and the nodejs server will keep the cookie returned from the endpoint and remain logged in.
-Subsequent calls will resubmit the cookie to allow the request to succeed.
-There is no sessoin management included in this demo as it's for illustration purposes only.
-Any user who accesses the site once logged in will be able to execute the included API calls.
-By default the application only makes use of read-only API calls and does not perform any CRUD operations beyond read.
+This simple two-page web application illustrates how to authenticate to the vSphere REST API endpoint and make subsequent calls to the API to return information from a vCenter server instance.
+The home page is a login page and upon successful authentication displays an inventory (/inventory) page which renders the results of an vSphere REST API call.
+By default the application displays a list of the hosts from the [/rest/vcenter/host](https://code.vmware.com/apis/191/vsphere-automation#/doc/operations/com/vmware/vcenter/host.list-operation.html) API.
+The inventory page also accepts a "path" query parameter to call other API's (ex. /?path=/rest/vcenter/datastore).
+The application as written only supports HTTP GET calls to the REST API meaning it's read-only.

 ## Requirements
 NodeJS

-Here are the npm packages used in this example:
+Additional npm packages used in this example:

     "dependencies": {
         "express": "^4.13.4",
-        "clarity-icons": "^0.10.0",
         "clarity-ui": "^0.10.0",
         "pug": "^2.0.0-rc.3",
         "request": "^2.72.0",